 To the Cat and Fiddle was a favourable drive, for his Grace enjoyed the scenery and his long church warden clay pipe at the same time.
 One boisterous day he wanted a light for his pipe at the Cat, and Thomas Cotrill made several unsuccessful attempts to convey one to him, but without avail, and matches in that high wind were also of no use.

 The Duke would not leave the carriage.
 Then a bright idea struck the genial landlord, and he rushed to the “shippous” at the back of the house, and seized the shippous lantern, lighted its candle, and carried it, covered with grease and sundry shippon compliments to the carriage, when the Duke, laughing heartly, at last succeeded in lighting his pipe.

 “Thank you, my good man, that does very nicely!” said the Duke, and drove away.

 It was the fifth Duke of Devonshire, William Cavendish, who developed the spa town of Buxton in the 1770s.

 Using his vast fortune, much of it made from copper mines, he hoped to make it a northern rival to Bath.

 The Cavendish family seat is Chatsworth House, just 15 miles from Buxton.

-The duke Strephron mentions as visiting the Cat & Fiddle 30 years earlier, around 1837, would have been the sixth.
+The duke Strephron mentions as visiting the Cat & Fiddle 30 years earlier, around 1857, would probably have been the seventh (above).